Which standard designs can Minitab create?

 Mixture designs

 Mixture experiments are a special class of response surface experiments in which the product under investigation is made up of several components or ingredients.
 Designs for these experiments are useful because many product design and development activities in industrial situations involve formulations or mixtures.
 In these situations, the response is a function of the proportions of the different ingredients in the mixture.
 For example, you might be developing a pancake mixture that is made of flour, baking powder, milk, eggs, and oil.
 Or, you might be developing an insecticide that blends four chemical ingredients.
-For more information on mixture designs, go to
+For more information on mixture designs, go to What is a mixture design?

 In the simplest mixture experiment, the response (the quality or performance of the product based on some criterion) depends on the relative proportions of the components (ingredients).
 The amount of components, measured in weights, volumes, or some other units, add up to a common total.
 In contrast, in a factorial design, the response varies depending on the amount of each factor.